johnnystouffer/focus-youtube/my-app/README.md

 This will start up your app and you will can visit it at [here at localhost:3000](http://localhost:3000/)

+**NOTE:** When you update your project / save files, this will automatically update for you.
+There is no need to keep terminating and restarting the program.

 Now you are ready to start tutorial!

 Take a look at your file tree, it should look something like this: